HasanAboShally/web-content-edit-and-blur--browser-extension/README.md

 #### This browser extension allows users to:
 1) Directly edit text or content on any webpage
 2) Blur web content (e.g., blurring sensitive or personal data for sharing screenshots for example)

+#### How to use:
+- Click on the extension’s icon to switch between the 3 modes: Idle, Edit, Blur

+- In Blur mode: Click any element once to blur it, click twice for extra blur, click again to unblur

+- In Edit mode: Double-click any image to replace it

+- Press the ESC key anytime to switch back to Idle mode

 ## Browser Support - (( Install Now ))